 I want to be able to generate a menu automatically based on the routing information.

-I want to be able to show/hide menu items based on the links/states that I am allowed to go to from the current state.
+I want to be able to swho/hide menu items based on the links/states that I am allowed to go to from the current state.

 References:

 Presentation: http://slid.es/timkindberg/ui-router#/